 Most participants noted that they did have preferences over the types of materials that they liked to use.
 These preferences may be related to their course of study where sometimes particular types of materials are used more than other types.
-For example, a law student is more required to read complex notes or textbooks rather than read illustrated diagrams or pictures; a mathematics student is more required to try out a lot of active examples or exercises to see whether they have understood a complex theory.
-Twenty-eight participants considered that it is important to learn according to their learning preferences and to have a wide range of learning materials available to them, five were unsure and two thought it was not important.
-Thirty-one participants thought that it would be useful to have learning materials selected based on their learning styles because personalizing materials would mean that they would have a more effective learning experience.
-Two examples are given: 1) For visual learners, it may be useful to present them with animated materials or illustrative examples and graphs, and 2) for global learners, it may be helpful to present first a brief overview before the detailed information.
-One student noted that "learning things is difficult and any kind of solution to make things easier would be good."
+For example, a law student is more required to read complex notes or textbooks rather than read illustrated diagrams or pictures; a mathematics student is more required to try out a lot of active examples or exercises to see whether they have understood the complex theory.
+28 participants considered that it is important to learn according to their learning preferences, 5 were unsure, 2 thought it was not important, and to have a wide range of learning materials available to them.
+31 participants thought that it would be useful to have learning materials selected based on their learning styles because personalizing materials would mean that they would have a more effective learning experience.
+Two examples are given -(1) for visual learners, it may be useful to present them with animated materials or maths podcasts, or illustrative examples and graphs and (2) for global users, it may be helpful to present first a brief overview before the detailed information.
+One student noted that "learning things is difficult and any kind of solution to make things easier would be good".

-Conversely, six participants noted that they would not like to have learning materials selected for them because learning preferences may change depending on what it is that they were doing, or from time to time, and they may prefer to select or create their own learning materials themselves since the act of looking for materials could help them learn or gain an overview of a topic.
+Conversely, 6 participants noted that they would not like to have learning materials selected for them because learning preferences may change depending on what it is that they were doing, or from time to time, and may prefer to select or create their own learning materials themselves since the act of looking for materials could help them learn or gain an overview of a topic.